Skip to main content

 Learn more on the Treatment for OYA Youth page, or by contacting the camp counselor.

 Camp Florence youth travel to MacLaren Youth Correctional Facility’s clinic for dental services.
+For major health concerns, we consult with OYA’s medical director.

 Payment for Medical Services

-OYA pays for all necessary medical services for all youth in our correctional and transitional facilities.
+OYA pays for all necessary medical services for all youth in our correctional facilities.
 Youth are not eligible to receive Oregon Health Plan benefits while they are in OYA facilities.
 Learn more about paying for medical services

 Private Health Insurance

+If you already have private health insurance for your youth, you should keep it, and let the facility know about it.
 If your youth needs emergency or specialty care somewhere outside of our facilities, your insurance could help pay for this.

-Receiving Medical Information About Your Child
+Getting Medical Information About Your Youth

 OYA health services follows HIPAA privacy guidelines.
 We are not allowed to release medical information about youth in our custody without a signed release.
+More information is available on our Medical Records page.

-Youth who are 15 and older must sign a release of information form before we can share their medical information.
+• Youth who are 15 and older must sign a release of information form before we can share their medical information.

 To successfully fulfill OYA’s mission, we must ensure that we effectively meet the needs of all youth and communities, especially those who are marginalized.